JamesTLiu/whisperGUI/README.md

 ```

 Note: `whisper` command line will not work without one of the following:
-* Make an environment variable (basically what `set_env.py` does) or alias for `ffmpeg` with the file path to the `ffmpeg` static binary for your operating system.
+* Add the file path for the directory with the `ffmpeg` static binary for your operating system to the `PATH` environment variable (basically what `set_env.py` does for the GUI application) .
     * Ex. add to `.bashrc` file on amd64 system.
         ```bash
-        alias ffmpeg='~/whisperGUI/ffmpeg/linux/amd64/ffmpeg'
+        export FFMPEGPATH='~/whisperGUI/ffmpeg/linux/amd64/'
+        export PATH=$FFMPEGPATH:$PATH
         ```
+    * Note: Windows uses `;` while Linux uses `:` as the path separator character.
 * Install `ffmpeg`.
     * Not recommended if building a standalone executable using a tool like `pyinstaller`.
 Your python project may appear to work but actually use an installed `ffmpeg` instead of a static binary `ffmpeg`.
 This would lead to `ffmpeg` issues when running the standalone executable.